MSaifAsif/sample-skeleton-projects/Struts2HelloWorld/README.md

 11. A HttpServletResponse is generated.
 12. Response is sent to the user

-> sources & references: Javatpoint, Wikipedia
+> sources & reference for image and information: Javatpoint, Wikipedia